Skip to content

 Need and Implementation of Social Rehabilitation for Vulnerable Young People (HANSKU)

 A joint study by the A-Clinic Foundation, the Finnish Youth Research Society, and the Rehabilitation Foundation examines social rehabilitation from the perspective of vulnerable young people in need of special support.
-Vulnerability can be caused by a range of cognitive or psychological challenges, learning difficulties, substance abuse, offending, difficult social situations or multiple needs for support.
+Vulnerability can be caused by a range of psychosocial or learning difficulties, substance use, difficult life situations or multiple needs for support.

-The aim of the Finnish Youth Research Society’s sub-study is to highlight young people’s views and experiences and the potential of social rehabilitation to support the life situations of vulnerable young people.
-Participant observation and new methods, such as photography and analysis of chat conversations, will be used to explore the views of vulnerable and hard-to-reach young people.
+The Finnish Youth Research Society aims to highlight young people’s own views and experiences and the potential of social rehabilitation to support the life situation of vulnerable young people.
+Participant observation and new methods, such as photography and analysis of chat conversations, are used to explore the views of vulnerable and hard-to-reach young people.

-The research aims to develop new ways of reaching young people and to provide new, more comprehensive information to support the development and implementation of policy-making and social rehabilitation.
+The research consortium aims to provide new, more comprehensive information to support the development and implementation of policy-making and social rehabilitation.
+The research is conducted in co-operation with wellbeing services counties and NGO´s.

-The project is funded by the Ministry of Social Affairs and Health.
+The project is funded by the Ministry of Social Affairs and Health 2024-2026.

 Start year: